drand/drand/docs/SECURITY.md

 destination in a bounded amount of time.
 Drand realizes this assumptions by the usage of timeouts during the DKG protocol.

-**Synchronized Clocks**: All nodes must have roughly synchronized clocks.
+**Synchronized Clocks**: All nodes must have roughly synchronized clocks (less than one 1s of drift).

 **Reliable Broadcast Channel**: When a node broadcasts a packet to all other nodes, each other node is guaranteed to receive the same exact packet after some